tedconf/ember-ted-session/README.md

 ### Logging in

-If you want to build a login form to let users login you can use the `ted-session` model to authenticate with the backend.
+If you want to build a login form to let users login you can also use the `ted-session` service to authenticate with the backend.

 ```javascript
 // login/route.js